 - Shop with a grocery list to avoid impulse purchases.

-- Buy Generic brands.
+- Buy Generic / store basic brands.
 Often the budget brands are just as good as the leading brands.
-Don’t pay more if your don’t have to.
+Don’t pay more if you don’t have to.
+Compare prices and see how much you save simply choosing a different brand.

-- If you have to take them with you, then learn to say NO.
+- If you have to take them with you, then learn to say NO or make your rules BEFORE you go shopping.
+Eg: they get to choose 1 dinner or dessert for the week

 - Don’t shop when you’re hungry.